stvkoch/graphqlizejs/README.md

 }
 ```

-Same way, if you want enable update primary keys set the model option:
+Same way, if you want to enable update primary keys set the model option:

 ```
 gqInputUpdateWithPrimaryKeys: true